Tylrin/GameFramework/README.md

 - Changing localization at runtime only works in standalone games not in PIE.

 For what platforms is this framework?
 - The priority for the project is PC but nothing strictly limits it to the PC or just keyboard and mouse.
-I plan to add controller support at some point (I dont own a controller right now).
 Also other platforms require extra setup and SDK's that are not included in the repo.

 Where can I find platform specific SDK's?
 - [Platform SDKs](/Resources/Documentation/PlatformInfo.md)